ivanfei-1/PGPro-NG/README.md

 ## How to migrate from PGPro

-1. Disable your network access on your device.
+1. Disable network access on your device.
 2. Open PGPro.
 You should now be free from app crashes.
 3. Export your keychain as needed, or use the old app.